cloudmesh-community/hid-sp18-523/project-report/report.md

 ## Acknowledgement

-The authors would like to thank Dr. Gregor von Laszewski for his support and suggestions to write this paper.
+Authors would like to thank Dr. Gregor von Laszewski for his support and suggestions to write this paper.

 ## Workbreakdown